Dracks/keepass-2-file/README.md

     add-file <SOURCE> <DESTINATION>  Add a template into the config prune                            Deletes all templates that the source doesn't exists delete                           Deletes a template
-    help                             Print this message or the help of the given subcommand(s)
+    add-variables <var1=value>...
+Add one or more default global variables delete-variables <var1>...
+Delete one or more default global variables help                             Print this message or the help of the given subcommand(s)
 ```